chef-boneyard/chef-web-docs-2016/includes_ctl_inspec/includes_ctl_inspec_json.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use ``inspec json`` to read all tests at the specified path, and then generate a |json| profile to standard output (stdout) or printed to the command shell.
+Use ``inspec json`` to read all tests at the specified path, and then generate a |json| summary to standard output (stdout) or printed to the command shell.